What Is a Foot? Measurement Lesson Plan (Kindergarten)

 - Provide rulers with highlighted zero and 12-inch marks

-- Use a partner role routine: one student holds the ruler, the other aligns the object
+- Use partner roles: one student holds the ruler while the other aligns the object

-- Offer pre-measured “foot strips” of paper as an alternative tool
+- Offer pre-measured paper “foot strips” as an alternative tool

-- Challenge early finishers to estimate and build other heights (6 inches, 9 inches, 15 inches)
+- Challenge early finishers to estimate and build other lengths such as 6 inches, 9 inches, or 15 inches

 Extension Ideas

-- Create a “Foot Hunt” where students find and measure one-foot items around the room
+- Create a “Foot Hunt” where students find and measure one-foot objects around the room

 - Measure how many feet long a table or rug is using repeated one-foot paper strips